An independent guide to Val Thorens

 This page covers the Val Thorens beginners area.
 Beginners usually start at the Rond Point des Pistes, and use the magic carpets and nursery slopes there.
 Then, Deux Lacs chairlift gives access to the main green run, also called Deux Lacs.
 Cascades chairlift, leading to the Deux Combes piste, is usually the next one to try.
 After that, there are some fairly easy blue runs.
 Read about the Val Thorens beginners area here.

-(If you're a beginner staying in the middle or top part of resort, you'll have to walk from the place de Caron, down a short slope called La Voie Lactée (the Milky Way), to get to the Rond Point des Pistes.
+If you're a beginner staying in the middle or top part of resort, you'll have to walk from the place de Caron, down a short slope called La Voie Lactée (the Milky Way), to get to the Rond Point des Pistes.
 The easiest way to do it is to walk inside the Castor & Pollux tunnel, between the two magic carpets, on rubber matting.
 (There was a suggestion at one point that this was going to be stopped, but any ban isn't strictly enforced).
 Later in the week, beginners will be able to ski or board down La Voie Lactée.

 Once you've got your balance at the Rond Point des Pistes, you'll move onto the beginners' area (espace débutant ), which is served by two travelator or 'magic carpet' lifts.
 The lower one is Musaraigne (which means shrew), and the upper one is Campagnols (voles).
 They are in perspex tunnels, which are great for protecting you from the wind, but not so good as it gets warm in the spring, when it can feel like being in a greenhouse.
 No lift pass is needed for these magic carpets.

 If you're a beginner, try to avoid the piste in betweeen the two magic carpets, as it's a busy thoroughfare for confident skiers and boarders heading towards the rest of the lifts in the ski area.

-From the top of the Deux Lacs lift, turn left on Traversée des Deux Lacs.
-Then there are a couple of options - a left turn down the Espace Junior (recommended for the first descent), or straight on to the Chalets du Thorens and join the Combe de Thorens.
+Continue a little way past the mountain restaurant, then there are a couple of options - a left turn down the Espace Junior (recommended for the first descent), or straight on to the Chalets du Thorens and join the Combe de Thorens.
 Either way, you end up back at the Rond Point des Pistes.

 Other easy blues (starting with the easiest) are Gentiane, Linotte, Moraine, Blanchot, and Plein Sud.